Chart Color Schemes

 Health performance in Tuggerah - Kangy Angy is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Tuggerah-Kangy Angy faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% of the total population (~2,638 people) have private health cover, lower than the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~2638 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are mental health issues impacting 9.8% of residents and arthritis affecting 8.6%.
-A total of 66.0% of residents declared themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
-The area has 17.0% of residents aged 65 and over (896 people), lower than the 22.3% in Greater Sydney.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.8% and 8.6% of residents respectively.
+Sixty-six percent of residents declare themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
+The area has 17.0% of residents aged 65 and over (896 people), which is lower than the 22.3% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health